 Updated September 23, 2019: Date A Bullet anime confirmed.
 Second Date A Live anime project confirmed.

 Updated September 17, 2019: New Date A Live anime confirmed!
 Added Volume 21 release date.

 This article provides everything that is known about Date A Live Season 4 (Date A Live 4) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Date A Live Season 4 release date delayed multiple times
+Was the Date A Live 4 release date delayed multiple times?

 It seems that the Date A Bullet anime was produced first by the same staff, which meant Date A Live Season 4 couldn’t happen until at least 2021 at the very earliest.